arseniyturin/Neural-Network-From-Scratch/README.md

         self.y_hat = self.sigmoid(self.n1*self.w7 + self.n2*self.w8 + self.n3*self.w9 + self.b_y_hat)

+    '''
+    Backpropagation updates all the weights and biases of the network.
+    By using Gradient Descent technique, each trainable parameter (weight or bias) is changing a little bit towards minimum of MSE.
+    Unlike forward propagation, we tweak our parameters starting from the right end of the network, meaning first we update weights and biases for output layer, then for the hidden.
+    If we had more than one hidden layer, we would go over them is similar fashion,
+    like this: "output layer" => "hidden layer 2" => "hidden layer 1"
+    '''
     def backpropagation(self, x, y):

         # We calculate some values here to use them later